-K-8 TRVP: The K-8 TRVP will utilize online virtual (remote) learning through Google Classroom, Google Meet, and Zoom.
+K-6 TRVP: The K-6 TRVP will utilize online virtual (remote) learning through Google Classroom, Google Meet, and Zoom.
 The program will provide instruction using a model that is primarily synchronous with an asynchronous option.
 Students will engage in digital coursework through Google Classroom.
 All students will have the opportunity to participate in virtual lesson sessions for synchronous learning with the teacher.
 All virtual lesson sessions will be recorded using Zoom, housed in Digital Sandbox, and linked in Google Classroom so that asynchronous students will have access to the digital content.
 All learning and instruction will be virtual.

-9-12 VA: Highland Virtual Academy will provide online opportunities through Virtual Arkansas, the State Virtual School (SVS).
-Virtual Arkansas utilizes a BICHRONOUS model of learning, which incorporates a synchronous and asynchronous approach to teaching and learning.
+7-12 VA: Highland Virtual Academy will utilize online virtual remote learning through Virtual Arkansas.
+Virtual Arkansas utilizes a synchronous and asynchronous approach or true blended model to online learning.
 Students will engage in their digital coursework through the CANVAS Learning Management System (LMS).
-Students will have access to this content 24 hours a day and 7 days of the week.
 Students will have opportunities to engage in synchronous learning through live scheduled Zoom meetings with their teachers.
-In addition, students have the opportunity to request additional live assistance.
+All learning will take place online.